Seamless Mosaic Internals

 • the validity maskdstAlpha=True yields an alpha band that is 0 on nodata / outside-coverage pixels, so the alpha channel is the validity mask (no manual mask-band read).
 This mirrors the warp seam already used by _warped_resolution.

-• Add / remove scene, target-CRS change (invalidate_pixels()) — marks the cache stale so the next paint re-reads.
+• Add / remove scene, target-CRS change (invalidate_pixels()) — clears the whole cache and bumps _read_epoch, so a read already in flight drops its result instead of inserting now-stale tiles; the next paint refills.

 Reads run off the UI thread and pan/zoom re-reads are debounced so the view stays responsive.
-A paintEvent whose render signature changed (re)starts a single-shot QTimer (_PIXEL_READ_DEBOUNCE_MS, ~120 ms); a gesture’s burst of paints collapses into one read once the camera settles.
-On fire, _start_pixel_read snapshots the viewport on the GUI thread (resolving footprints and the in-view intersect test — cheap OSR work), then hands only the heavy per-scene warps to app_services.scheduler.submit_thread.
-The worker returns NumPy arrays (no Qt off-thread); the future’s done-callback emits the _read_ready signal, whose queued connection wraps them into QImages and restacks on the GUI thread. _reading_signature tracks the in-flight read so a superseded (or out-of-order) result is discarded and never clobbers newer pixels.
-In the interim the prior composite keeps drawing, scaled by the camera (it is drawn mapped from its own _composite_world_extent through the world→screen affine), so pan/zoom shows a scaled preview until the sharp re-read lands.
-With no scheduler (e.g. a bare view in a unit test) the read falls back to synchronous.
+A paintEvent whose camera moved — plus invalidate_pixels() / recomposite_only() — (re)starts a single-shot QTimer (_PIXEL_READ_DEBOUNCE_MS, ~80 ms); a gesture’s burst of paints collapses into one read once the camera settles.
+On fire, _start_pixel_read snapshots the viewport on the GUI thread (target CRS, resampling method, footprints and the per-tile intersect test — cheap OSR work) and builds a warp job only for each cell missing from _tile_cache and not already in _inflight_tiles, then hands the heavy per-tile warps to app_services.scheduler.submit_thread.
+The worker returns NumPy arrays (no Qt off-thread); the done-callback emits the _read_ready signal, whose queued connection wraps them into QImages and inserts them (evicting LRU) on the GUI thread.
+Reads are additive — a late or superseded result is still a valid tile for its cell — so there is no per-read “discard superseded” step; clearing the submitted keys from _inflight_tiles (and the _read_epoch check for invalidations) is all the bookkeeping needed.
+With no scheduler (a bare view in a unit test) the read runs synchronously.

 The Geometry Overlay (Vector Layer)#